Mr G strolled outdoors on the lawn

 Mr G glanced up in the tree

-A squirrel smiled back pensively
+A squirrel smiled at him pensively

 “A squirrel-proof feeder

-Is all that we need here
+Is all that we need here,

 You birds will be happy, you’ll see!”

-The feeder was made out of tin
+The feeder was fashioned from tin

 It had a trick device within